The food that we put in our body can impact the way we think, feel and behave. Nutritional support is

 Many of our young adult clients struggle with diagnosed eating disorders or a pattern of unhealthy nutritional choices.
 Our team of nutrition specialists are able to develop treatment plans that meet our clients’ unique needs.
-This can include nutritional counselling on an individual or group level, nutritional assessments by our registered dieticians, meal planning and prep support, pre- and post-meal processing groups, mindful eating support and supported restaurant, grocery shopping and cooking sessions.
+This can include nutritional counselling on an individual or group level, nutritional assessments by our registered dietitians, meal planning and prep support, pre- and post-meal processing groups, mindful eating support and supported restaurant, grocery shopping and cooking sessions.

 Our general nutrition group brings a psycho-educational focus to healthy eating and eating awareness.
 Using didactic and educational materials on how food can directly impact symptoms of mental wellness, we aim to redefine our clients’ relationships with food.
 We also clarify myths and misconceptions around diets and weight loss.

-Meet Janessa Slatky, our expert dietitian.
+Meet Janessa Slatky, our expert supervising dietitian.

 What Eating Disorders Does The Dorm Treat?